 - Employment contract with an infinite term of duration; and

 - Employment contract with a fixed term of duration that lasts no more than 36 months.

-In case a fixed-term contract (up to 36 months) expires but the signed employee still continues to work, there must be a new employment contract signed within 30 days from the expiration date of the contract, otherwise, the fixed-term contract will be transformed into a contract with an infinite term of duration.
+If a fixed-term contract (up to 36 months) expires but the signed employee continues to work, a new contract must be signed within 30 days of the expiration date or transformed into a contract with an infinite term of duration.

-As for wage allowance and regime for promotion or wage rise, they depend on the agreements made by both parties (employers and employees).
+Wage allowance and promotion or wage increase regimes are determined by agreements reached by both parties (employers and employees).

 Wage payment period

-- Employees working for monthly wages should receive wage payment once a month or every half month.
+Employees should receive wage payments once a month or every half month.

 Minimum wages in Vietnam